Environment Variables Reference

 Check Required Variables for MCP Server

-echo "Error: OPENAI_API_KEY not set (required for MCP server)"
+echo "Error: LLM_API_KEY or OPENAI_API_KEY not set (required for MCP server)"

 exit 1